ADWF Loan and Project Documentation Process

 If the project does not qualify for a CE, an Environmental Information Document (EID) will need to be completed.
 Please contact the DEC environmental impact analyst for more information, if your project requires an EID.

-To qualify for a CE, applicants must submit at least a CE Request that includes a description of the work to be done and a project figure that shows the location of the work to be done.
+To qualify for a CE, applicants must submit at least an Environmental Review Request (DOCX) that includes a description of the work to be done and a project figure that shows the location of the work to be done.

 The project description and location figure will be used to determine what other permitting needs there are for the project.